Welcome to the Quarto Workshop!

 Welcome to the Quarto workshop, initially designed for LMU OSC Summer School 2023 and LMU & MPG Open Science Summer School 2024.

-This is a self-paced tutorial of about 2 hours (when skipping the advanced exercises) aimed at early-career researchers.
+This self-paced tutorial is intended to take about 2 hours to complete (when skipping the advanced exercises) and is aimed at early-career researchers.
 It covers the absolute basics of the scientific and technical publishing system Quarto while using R in RStudio.

 What is Quarto?